 Aren’t statically linked executables huge?

 It depends.
 Linking a stripped hello world program with glibc results in 600kb.
-Linking it with uclibc in about 7kb.
-Linking OpenBSD’s stripped ksh, which will be stali’s default shell, statically against uclibc results in a 170kb binary – linking it dynamically against glibc results in 234kb.
+Linking it with musl in about 7kb.
+Linking OpenBSD’s stripped ksh, which will be stali’s default shell, statically against musl results in a 170kb binary – linking it dynamically against glibc results in 234kb.
 Of course this won’t scale with every binary, for example we expect surf being about 5-6MB in size, but the normal Unix userland will be rather small, compared to most popular linux distros.

 Aren’t whole libraries linked into a static executable?